nishantt3112/ProdGrade_CICD_DevSecOps_Microservices_Project/README.md

 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 Online Boutique was chosen because it closely resembles a real-world e-commerce platform while remaining lightweight and easy to deploy on Kubernetes.
-It provides an excellent foundation for implementing production-grade infrastructure, GitOps workflows, security, observability, and progressive delivery strategies.

 ### Why Online Boutique?